The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020

 Fully disclose, at the earliest opportunity, information that may result in a perceived or actual conflict of interest.

-Fully disclose, at the earliest opportunity, information of the fact that would have significance in Council decision-making.
+Fully disclose, at the earliest opportunity, information that would have significance in Council decision-making.

 Professional Excellence

-Maintain a professional level of courtesy, respect, and objectivity in all V.A.C. activities.
+Maintain professional courtesy, respect, and objectivity in all VAC activities.

 Personal Gain